 Those simple beginnings have turned into a habit.
 I used to think that something was wrong with me because I never got to a point where I LOVED working out.
 Now I have realized that doesn’t have to happen; and that is alright.
 I workout now because it makes a positive difference in my mental health, physical stamina, and energy.
 I may not absolutely love it; but I don’t hate it either.
 Now I don’t label it good or bad anymore.
 It’s just something that I do because it’s a part of me.
 It’s one of my hats!

-More recently I have organized a group of women in my neighborhood to workout at 6am with me.
+A couple years ago I organized a group of women in my neighborhood to workout at 6am with me.
 We take turns leading the workout either at our house, pool, backyard, or local park.
 There is motivation and great synergy that comes from doing this together.
-Many of us wouldn’t be working out if it weren’t for each other.
+Many of us wouldn’t have worked out if it weren’t for each other.

 I have new desires to go hiking, be more adventurous and to challenge my physical abilities and put them to the test.
 Whereas before, even the thought of doing such things just wore me out mentally and physically.
 Now those things empower and excite me.